Antarctic Wildlife

 4.3 out of 5

 Spend 6 full days exploring Antarctica with the Polar Circle at 66 degrees south as your most southerly objective, on board one of the most exciting new vessels.
-Limited to only 132 passengers with spacious cabins, state-of-the-art technology and optional…
+A maximum of just 130 passengers, with spacious cabins, state-of-the-art technology and…

-4.4 out of 5
+4.6 out of 5

-Explore the White Continent onboard one of the newest additions to the Polar fleet, a state-of-the-art expedition vessel combining adventure with comfort.
-Limited to only 132 passengers, there’s also a wide range of optional adventure activities on this classic Antarctic…
+Explore the White Continent aboard one of the polar fleet's newest additions, a state-of-the-art expedition vessel combining adventure with comfort.
+As well as being limited to only 130 passengers, there’s a wide range of optional activities on this classic Antarctic…

 Maximise your time looking for Antarctica’s most iconic species, the emperor penguin, on this luxurious expedition to the remote Weddell Sea.
 If conditions allow, two sleek twin engine helicopters will fly you over vast tabular icebergs to Snow Hill Island,…